andyw8/andyw8.github.io/_posts/2026-08-13-hk-git-pre-commit-hooks-ruby-rails.md

 [`hk`](https://hk.jdx.dev) is a project by [Jeff Dickey (`jdx`)](https://jdx.dev) who is also the author of [`mise`](https://mise.jdx.dev), a popular tool for managing development environments.

 It was first [announced](https://github.com/jdx/mise/discussions/4434) in February 2025.
-It fills a similar role to the tools listed above, but has two particular areas of emphasis:
+It fills a similar role to the tools listed above, but has some particular areas of emphasis:

-- Performance: It's written in Rust and design so that tool can run concurrently.
+- Performance: It's written in Rust and design so that tools can run concurrently, and knows to only run on modified files.
 - Ease of configuration: It includes helpful defaults ("builtins") for a wide variety of ecosystems.
+- Low friction: It handles aspects such as re-staging of fixes, and doesn't get in the way during git operations such as rebasing.

 ## Using hk with Ruby